If you’re getting dizzy from Imperial-this, Habsburg-that, take a short trip out to the Hundertwasserhaus for some colourful recalibration.

 If you crave a closer look at the architectural concepts, then pop into the Hundertwasser Village opposite.
 This small, mall-like construction, completed in 1991, features the usual Hundertwasser flair thanks to the great man’s guidance.

-Inside the village, various small shops and snack outlets surround a central bar, spilling out into the street.
+Inside the village, various small shops and snack outlets surrounded a central bar on my visit, spilling out into the street.
+Quite what Hundertwasser would think of it, I don’t know, given that many of these shops were run-of-the-mill souvenir stores.

 An alternative

-(The nearby Kunst Haus Wien)
+(The nearby Kunst Haus Wien, which you can go into)

 Crowds often gather outside Hundertwasserhaus, drawn by the reputation.
-What many don’t know is that a short walk away takes you to the fabulous Kunst Haus Wien: another (possibly better) option should you wish a deeper understanding of Hundertwasser’s architectural and artistic vision.
+What many don’t know is that a short walk away takes you to the fabulous Kunst Haus Wien: another (frankly better) option should you wish a deeper understanding of Hundertwasser’s architectural and artistic vision.

 How to get to the Hundertwasserhaus